Thompson-Jason/DigitalGarden/content/index.md

 ---

 > [!caution]
-> This Digital Garden is still being planted so some things might break or not formatted correctly.
+> This Digital Garden is still being planted so some things might break or might not be formatted correctly.

 This is a garden of _most_ of my notes.
 I keep various things here from concepts I am learning to recipes I want to try.